DFIRnotes/rules/README.md

 * some simple yara rules that hit on imported libraries and function calls (CAP_something)
 * a batch processing Volatility script or two (eg for SIFT)
 * other sample yara rules, such as for PE module
+* a sed script for cleaning up VBA code syntax
+* OpenIOC examples, such as for Trickbot patterns reported by @hasherazade

 ## todos
 * [.]
 Win32 Inet CAP yara rule : string match works